openjdk/jdk/doc/hotspot-style.md

 exceptions are disabled.

-The second is to allow the compiler and library code to choose different algorithms, depending on whether a some function may throw exceptions.
+The second is to allow the compiler and library code to choose different algorithms, depending on whether some function may throw exceptions.
 This is only relevant to a certain set of functions.

 * Some allocation functions (`operator new` and `operator new[]`) return